What is Business Case Analysis?

-Building blocks in step 5s address the most substantial issues appearing initially in the introductory sections of the business case report.
-The material in Steps 3 and 4 intends to “let the numbers speak for themselves.”
+Building blocks in step 5 address the most substantial issues appearing initially in the introductory sections of the business case report.
+In Steps 3 and 4, the author “lets the numbers speak for themselves.”
 In Steps 5 and 6, however, the case writer interprets the numbers and connects them to objectives, decisions, and actions.

 Step 5 Directions for Deploying the Case

 - Recommend one scenario for action, referring to likely (1) incremental financial results, (2) impacts on important non-financial measures, and (3) risk and sensitivity analysis results.

 - Set targets for critical success factors and contingencies to manage.

 - Provide tactics for lowering costs, increasing gains, and accelerating gains.

 - Provide tactics for mitigating risks.

 In many organizations, the active role of the business case ends with the submission of a case report, a formal case review, or a decision to fund a proposal.
 That is unfortunate because the business case analysis, when complete, can provide extremely valuable practical guidance to management during the implementation of the proposal or the life of the investment—guidance for maximizing returns, minimizing costs, and minimizing risks.